fboucquez/symbol-bootstrap/docs/config.md

   -u, --user=user                   [default: current] User used to run docker images when creating configuration files
                                     like certificates or nemesis block. "current" means the current user.

+  --backupSync                      It downloads a backup with the RocksDb and Mongo databases for faster
+                                    synchronization.

+                                    The location of the backup can be found and changed using the 'backupSyncLocation' preset configuration.
+This configuration allows local files and remote URLs

+  --[no-]fullBackup                 If the restore/backup to be performed is a full backup (RocksDB + Mongo) or partial
+                                    backup (RocksDB + Catapult's Importer)

   --pullImages                      It pulls the utility images from DockerHub when running the configuration.
 It only
                                     affects alpha/dev docker images.